 Audio and Video Recording

 Students and their parents or guardians should assume that any class in which students are enrolled may be recorded by the school district or other students for legitimate educational purposes.
 Recordings permitted pursuant to this policy may only be used by students for personal academic purposes and may not be republished without additional, written consent from a school administrator.
 For purposes of this policy “recording” includes still photographs, video, audio, and other similar data captured in any medium.

+Recordings Made by The District.
+The district may use cameras or other devices for any school-related or other legitimate purpose. .
+The district will generally not maintain the recordings, and the recordings will only be available for review for a limited time based on the district’s then-current recording capacity.
+The district administrators estimate that this is approximately 10 days but may change at any time.

 Classroom Recordings by Staff.
 Staff members may make audio and video recordings of classroom instruction and school activities upon authorization of the superintendent or supervising administrator.
-The district will not maintain the video recordings, and the recordings will only be available for the staff members to review for a limited time based on the district’s then-current recording capacity.
-The district administrators estimate that this is approximately 10 days but may change at any time.

-Classroom Recordings by Students.
-Students are prohibited from making audio or video recordings on school grounds, in a vehicle owned, leased, or contracted by a school being used for a school purpose by a school employee or by his or her designee, or at a school-sponsored activity or athletic event except as provided in this policy or as otherwise required by law.
+Prohibited Recordings by Students.
+Unless otherwise authorized by this policy or law, students are prohibited from making audio or video recordings during the school day on school grounds; when being transported to and from school activities or programs in a vehicle owned, leased, or contracted by a school being used for a school purpose by a school employee or by his or her designee; or at a school-sponsored activity or athletic event, unless the recording is made in a manner permitted by the school for members of the public.
+For example, students making recordings of an athletic event for their personal use similar to a parent or other patron are permitted, but students are still subject to the district’s appropriate use and student discipline policies.

-Students may make audio or video recordings of classroom lectures, discussions, or activities:
+Permitted Classroom Recordings by Students.
+Students may make audio or video recordings of classroom lectures or discussions:

 For their convenience after providing notice to the classroom teacher and receiving the teacher’s permission;